Sexual Activity after Spinal Cord Injury

 To be realistic, spinal cord injuries do damage to sensation and motor function in the pelvic area.
 A patient may not have any feeling in their genital region and men can have difficulties getting and maintaining an erection.
 Women can have a lack of vaginal lubrication because of their spinal cord injuries, and ejaculation is impaired in men.

 The sexual feelings and libido, however, do not go away when the patient becomes paralyzed.
 The potential for romantic fulfillment is always there and within every disabled person’s reach.
-Sex is more than just the orgasm.
+Sex is more than just orgasm.
 It is more a way of being with a person in an intimate and personal way.

 Some people assume that because they have no genital feeling that sex must only involve satisfying the other able-bodied partner.
-This is not necessary because there are ways to help the disabled person also experience sexual feelings despite their limitations.
+This is not necessary because there are ways to help disabled people also experience sexual feelings despite their limitations.
 With proper education, the couple can find ways to satisfy both members of the partnership.

 The couple needs to focus more on the process of sexuality rather than the end goal of having an orgasm.
 Shortly after the injury, it is difficult for many paralyzed individuals to imagine themselves as still being sexy and this can be very disheartening.